 Hi!
 I am a Ph.D. candidate in the department of Electrical and Computer Engineering (ECE) at University of Wisconsin-Madison, advised by Prof. Dimitris Papailiopoulos and Prof. Kangwook Lee.
 I received my M.S. in 2018 from Seoul National University, where I was advised by Prof. Jungwoo Lee and learned about communication systems.
 I also received my B.S. in ECE from Seoul National University.
 I am a recipient of the Korean Government Scholarship Program for Study Overseas.

-I am open to research collaboration and internship opportunities.
+I am open to research collaboration and internship / full time opportunities.

 I am interested in machine learning, with the focus on finding efficient, robust and scalable machine learning algorithm.
 Recently, I’ve been interested in understanding the algorithmic capabilities of large language models and ways to improve performance through data, prompting, inference-time methods, and verifiers.
 Previously, I have worked on neural network pruning.